tosdr/tosback-versions/Dairy Queen/Privacy Policy.md

 ##### Where does this privacy statement apply?

-*    This privacy statement applies to your activity the following websites (we'll call these the "Websites" in this statement):
+*    This privacy statement applies to your activity on the following websites (we'll call these the "Websites" in this statement):

 *   DQ.com
 *   DQCakes.com